14Tejashwini/Web-Tech-Lab/README.md

 Design an XML document to store student information.
 Demonstrate usage of XML elements and attributes.

-12. Node.js Application with MySQL:
-Create an application using Node.js with MySQL for database operations.

 Feel free to explore each program in detail by navigating to its respective directory.

 ## Contributing: